martinhartt/workshop-intro-to-swift/content/notes/notes.md

 In practice, Google is usually a quicker way to find the information you need.

 ## Getting started
-To follow along with this workshop, you'll need to clone the example repository:
+To follow along with this workshop, you'll first need to clone the example repository:

 ```bash
 $ git clone https://github.com/hackersatcambridge/workshop-intro-to-swift